-As you would expect, a brick built garage will cost a varying amount dependent on the type.
+As you would expect, a brick built garage will cost a varying amount depending on the type.

 Cost of building a garage